liuyangzhuan/ButterflyPACK/EXAMPLE/README.md

 This directory contains sample programs to illustrate how to call functions in ButterflyPACK from your application code.
-ButterflyPACK provide both double and double-complex data types.
-ButterflyPACK provides both Fortran and C/C++ interfaces.
+ButterflyPACK provides both double and double-complex data types.
+It provides both Fortran and C/C++ interfaces.

 ## Fortran Interface
-The following pseudo codes explain how to perform construction, factorization and solve of a linear system "Z" in Fortran
+The following pseudo codes explain how to perform construction, factorization and solve of a linear system "Z" using the Fortran interface

-Specify the data type of your application:
+First, specify the data type of your application:
 ```
 !**** DAT 1: double precision; DAT 0: double complex precision
 #define DAT 1